Kafva/Lofy/README.md

 npm install
 ```

+The app can then be ran with `node main.js`.
 A configuration to manage the service via `launchctl` is included.
 Note that to use the provided `com..lofy.plist` configuration the `WorkingDirectory` needs to be modified in accordance with the setup.

 ```bash
 # Load the service (not persistent after a reboot)